ThisIsQasim/WebGPIO/README.md

 # WebGPIO
 A simple web UI for controlling the GPIO pins on a Raspberry Pi.
-Define pin numbers (BCM) in <code>outPin</code> array and pin names in <code>pinName</code> array in file backend.py.
-Make sure you have flask installed.
+To setup make sure you have flask installed.
+Then clone the repo and define pin numbers, in BCM format, grouped into "Rooms" and "Accesories" in config.yml

     sudo apt install python3-pip libpython3-dev
     sudo pip3 install setuptools wheel